Frances Fox Piven: Writings

-Some of Piven's major works include Regulating the Poor written with Richard Cloward, first published in 1972 and updated in 1993, which is a scrutiny of government welfare policy and how it is used to exert power over lower class individuals; Poor People's Movements, published in 1977, an analysis of how rebellious social movements can induce important reforms; Why Americans Don't Vote, published in 1988 and a follow up book Why Americans Still Don't Vote published in 2000, each of which look at the role of current American electoral practices which tend to discourage the poor working class from exercising their right to vote;The War at Home published in 2004, a critical examination of the domestic results of the wars initiated by the Bush administration; Challenging Authority: How Ordinary People Change America, a look at the interaction of disruptive social movements and electoral politics in generating the political force for democratic reform in American history.
+Among Piven's major works are: Regulating the Poor written with Richard Cloward, first published in 1972 and updated in 1993, it analyzes government welfare policy and how it has been used to exert power over the lower classes; Poor People's Movements, published in 1977, a chronicle of rebellious social movements in the U.S. and how some were able to induce important reforms; Why Americans Don't Vote, published in 1988 and a follow-up book Why Americans Still Don't Vote published in 2000, each of which look at U.S. electoral practices that tend to discourage poor and working-class Americans from exercising their right to vote; The War at Home (2004), a critical examination of the domestic results of the wars initiated by the Bush administration; and Challenging Authority: How Ordinary People Change America (2006), a look at the interaction of disruptive social movements and electoral politics in generating the necessary political momentum for democratic reform in American history.